 Pensions - The Company has noncontributory defined benefit pension plans covering eligible employees, including certain employees in foreign countries.
+Our largest plans are generally closed to new participants.
 Plans for most salaried employees provide pay-related benefits based on years of service.
 Plans for hourly employees generally provide benefits based on flat-dollar amounts and years of service.
 We also have arrangements for certain key employees, which provide for supplemental retirement benefits.
 In general, the Company's policy is to fund these plans based on legal requirements, tax considerations, local practices and investment opportunities.
 We also sponsor defined contribution plans and participate in government-sponsored programs in certain foreign countries.